cicsdev/cics-java-liberty-springboot-jms/README.md

 Invoking the REST end-point of the application will write a message with the data you provide to MQ.
 A JMS listener endpoint receives the message from MQ and writes it to a CICS Temporary storage queue (TSQ).
 Reading from the queue and writing to the CICS TSQ are performed within the same transaction using JTA and the Spring Boot `@Transactional` annotation, to ensure everything commits or rolls back as one.

+For further details about the development of this sample refer to the tutorial [Spring Boot Java applications for CICS, Part 5: JMS](blog.md)

 ## Prerequisites

 - CICS TS V5.3 or later